Accessibility for Ontarians with Disabilities Act: Reviews

 There have been two legislative reviews of AODA, which are conducted to assess the progress of implementing accessibility throughout the province.
 The first review was conducted by Charles Beer and published in February 2010.
 The second review was conducted by Mayo Moran and published in November 2014.

-David Onley, who served as llieutenant governor of Ontario from 2007 until 2014, and who has partial paralysis as a result of childhood polio, was a special advisor on accessibility.
+David Onley, who served as lieutenant governor of Ontario from 2007 until 2014, and who had partial paralysis as a result of childhood polio, was a special advisor on accessibility.
 The Accessibility Standards Advisory Council also provides advice to review committees.
 In 2019, Onley submitted a third review of AODA to the provincial legislature, which found that the province was very far from meeting the legislation's planned 2025 date for full accessibility.
 He gave 15 recommendations, such as training architects on inclusive design, faster design and implementation of standards, overhauling outdated digital standards, increasing enforcement, educating children on the issue, and increasing financial incentives among others.